Our history

 In 1950, a group of parents wanted to find an alternative to schools in the area, believing that every child deserved access to the best education possible.
 Out of this shared vision, Bridgewater School was born.

 A charitable foundation, the school took great care to ensure that all received income was spent wholly on maintaining the school and the education of its pupils.
-An ethos still in place today.
+A philosophy still in place today.

 Bridgewater School Drywood Hall 1855 datestone